Obama tried to give Zuckerberg a wake-up call over fake news on Facebook

 For months leading up to the vote, Obama and his top aides quietly agonized over how to respond to Russia’s brazen intervention on behalf of the Donald Trump campaign without making matters worse.
 Weeks after Trump’s surprise victory, some of Obama’s aides looked back with regret and wished they had done more.

-Now huddled in a private room on the sidelines of a meeting of world leaders in Lima, Peru, two months before Trump’s inauguration, Obama made a personal appeal to Zuckerberg to take the threat of fake news and political disinformation seriously, though the president did not single out Russia specifically.
+Now huddled in a private room on the sidelines of a meeting of world leaders in Lima, Peru, two months before Trump’s inauguration, Obama made a personal appeal to Zuckerberg to take the threat of fake news and political disinformation seriously, although Facebook representatives say the president did not single out Russia specifically.
 Unless Facebook and the government did more to address the threat, Obama warned, it would only get worse in the next presidential race.

 [Mark Zuckerberg denies that fake news on Facebook influenced the elections]